yoonsikp/family.md/dld.md

 With medications, target > 50% reduction of LDL-C or <=2 mmol/L LDL-C. Target LDL-C <1.8mmol/L in those with high cardiovascular risks.

 ## Nonalcoholic fatty liver disease (NAFLD)
 Caused by fatty deposits in the liver, associated with dyslipidemia, metabolic syndrome, HTN, and obesity.
 High prevalence in the general population, approximately 1 in 3.
 Regularly screen for lipids, HTN, elevated liver enzymes (transaminases, GGT, alkaline phosphatase), glucose, HgBA1c every 6 months.
 Perform abdominal ultrasound  every year.
+Can progress to nonalcoholic steatohepatitis (NASH) causing cell damage and cirrhosis.
 If persistent elevated liver enzymes or moderate fatty liver, refer to hepatologist (+/- fibroscan).

 ## References
 - 2021 Canadian Cardiovascular Society guideline